 - The first player to achieve the winning conditions will become the victor.

 Rummy scoring is based on the values of unmatched cards.
-In general, this is based on the difference of value.
-The values of each card rank is shown below:
+In general, this is based on the difference in value.
+The values of each card rank are shown below:

 - 2 – 10: Face Value